 Before moving ahead just want to say that in order to better understand the concept of full outer Join please read my last two SQL tutorial article on right and left outer join.

+Here once again we will be using the same tables which we have used so far in this Outer Join series.
+These are the emp and the dept tables.

+Let’s have a quick look of the structure and the data of these two tables.

 Now data of dept table

 SELECT * FROM dept;